Halloween at Hersheypark (Updated 2022)

 Hersheypark Halloween is a family fun seasonal event hosted throughout Hersheypark, Hershey’s Chocolate World, and ZooAmerica.
 It will feature over 50+ rides and attractions to enjoy alongside Halloween special events.

-Guests that enjoy roller coasters can experience lights-out on Candymonium, Laff Trakk, Lightning Racer, and Comet.
-Plus a seasonal flavor on the Jolly Rancher Remix.
+Guests that enjoy roller coasters can experience lights-out on Wildcat’s Revenge and Laff-Trak.
+During the last hour of park open guests can experience lights-out on Candymonium, Lightning Racer, and Comet.

 If you child doesn’t like scares don’t worry.
-There will be a bypass area after 6:00pm to avoid the scarier areas.
+There will be a bypass area after 6:00pm to avoid the scarier areas at Dark Nights.
 As a family we do not like haunted houses or scary things, so I am very glad they are offering a way to avoid the scary stuff.

 When you visit expect to walk a lot!
 There are treat stops at Hershey Chocolate World, Hersheypark, and ZooAmerica.
 Each place is unique and worth spending your time.

-Kids are welcome to dress up for the Halloween event.
+Kids are welcome to dress up in Halloween costumes for the Halloween event.
 When we visited we saw a mix of people dressed up in costume and some not.
 Keep in mind the weather can get chilly in the evenings.

 treatville at hersheypark